No. 2 Indiana beats Purdue to clinch share of Big Ten title

 “I was just so focused on the game, I didn’t even realize when I came out that we had won the championship,” Berger said.
 “I think Mackenzie told me.
 Once I realized it, it was really special.”

-The scene was yet another significant step in Indiana’s nine-year ascent under coach Teri Moren.
+The scene was yet another significant step Indiana’s nine-year ascent under coach Teri Moren.

 Indiana (26-1, 16-1) already has broken the single-season school record and now, with 14 straight victories, it’s also tied the second-longest streak in school history.
 They’ve won 18 consecutive home games and Moren, who became the Hoosiers’ career wins leader earlier this season, is two wins away from No. 200 with the Hoosiers and three away from No. 400 overall.